raspberrypilearning/software-guide/quickstart.md

 ### Download and image Raspbian directly

 An alternative to using NOOBS to install Raspbian is to download and install the image directly.
-This is a faster process, and great if you need to image multiple cards for a workshop or class.
+This is a faster process, and is great if you need to image multiple cards for a workshop or class.

 1. Using a computer with an SD card reader, visit the official Raspberry Pi [Downloads page](http://www.raspberrypi.org/downloads/).
 1. Click on **Raspbian**.